Resolved

 About This Issue

 The CHIP Ordinance lets developers who provide on-site affordable units build bigger, denser buildings.
-Due to overwhelming support to exclude single-family zones, the program is generally limited to commercial zones.
+Due to overwhelming support to exclude single-family zones, the program is generally limited to commercial and multifamily zones.
 This preserves single-family neighborhoods (including many designated HPOZs and National Register Districts), but also puts additional stress the limited areas where it now applies.

 Many of the commercial corridors in Los Angeles will be eligible for the Opportunity Corridor Program, which allows heights of 5 to 7 stories.
 Most of the major streets in Los Angeles – think Fairfax, Melrose or Ventura – fall into this category.
 Areas flanking these corridors fall under the Corridor Transition Program, which allow heights of two to three stories and allows for “missing middle” typologies, but only in areas already zoned multifamily.
 CHIP also makes codifies elements of the existing TOC program, in a new Transit-Oriented Incentive Areas (TOIA) program.